telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 ````

->note To center the text in the **GridHeaderItem** , you should set the appropriate style to each cell ( *TH* element) instead of the whole row.
+>note To center the text in the **GridHeaderItem** , you should set the appropriate style to each cell (*TH* element) instead of the whole row.
 >

 ## Hiding Columns

-You can use the **HideStructureColumns** property to hide *GridRowIndicatorColumn*, *GridExpandColumn* and *GridGroupSplitterColumn.* For the other columns types, you can use the following approach:
+You can use the **HideStructureColumns** property to hide *GridRowIndicatorColumn*, *GridExpandColumn* and *GridGroupSplitterColumn*.
+For the other columns types, you can use the following approach: